ultraJeff/ossm-3-demo/README.md

 oc wait --for condition=Ready istiocni/default --timeout 60s -n istio-cni
 ```

-Set up the ingress gateway in a different namespace as istio-system.
+Set up the ingress gateway via istio in a different namespace as istio-system.
 Add that namespace as a member of the mesh.
 ```bash
 oc new-project istio-ingress